Ruth Ellis: Books

+Film

 Diana Dors, who had starred in Lady Godiva Rides Again, in which Ellis had a minor, uncredited role, played a character resembling (though not based on) Ellis in the 1956 British film Yield to the Night, directed by J. Lee Thompson.
+To date the only direct cinematic portrayal of Ellis has been the 1985 film Dance with a Stranger, directed by Mike Newell, and featuring Miranda Richardson as Ellis.
+The scriptwriter was Shelagh Delaney.

+The film Pierrepoint (2006) includes Ellis as a supporting role, portrayed by Mary Stockley.
+It was broadcast on ITV on 25 August 2008, when it attracted an estimated audience of 3.6 million.
+The film was renamed Pierrepoint: The Last Hangman for its North American release.

+Stage

-The case was the basis for Amanda Whittington's play The Thrill of Love.
+Both Ellis's and Pierrepoint's stories are retold in the stage play Follow Me, written by Ross Gurney-Randall and Dave Mounfield and directed by Guy Masterson.
+It premiered at the Assembly Rooms, Edinburgh as part of the 2007 Edinburgh Festival Fringe.
+The case was also the basis for Amanda Whittington's play The Thrill of Love.
 It premiered at the New Vic Theatre, Newcastle-under-Lyme, in February 2013 and subsequently played at St James Theatre London with Faye Castelow in the main role.
 Maxine Peake played Ellis in an adaptation of Whittington's play, broadcast on 5 November 2016 by BBC Radio 4.

-The life of Ellis was the inspiration behind a musical play by Lucy Rivers, Sinners Club.
-A co-production with Theatr Clwyd, it premiered at The Other Room Theatre in Cardiff, in February 2017.
+The story was also the inspiration for the 2015 opera Entanglement by the composer Charlotte Bray and Sinners Club, a 2017 musical play by Lucy Rivers.
+A co-production with Theatr Clwyd, the latter premiered at The Other Room Theatre in Cardiff, in February 2017.

-The Ruth Ellis story was dramatized in the Murder Maps series of documentaries on the Yesterday Channel on 2 November 2017.
-It featured Monica Weller, ghostwriter of Ruth Ellis: My Sister's Secret Life.

-The story was also the inspiration for the 2015 opera Entanglement by the composer Charlotte Bray.

-The case was re-examined by film-maker Gillian Pachter in the 2018 BBC Four documentary series The Ruth Ellis Files: A Very British Crime Story.
-Part I examined a tape recording made by Andria and found in his flat after his death and suggested that Ellis may have been the victim of domestic abuse by Blakely, that the gun used may have been supplied by Cussen and that the taxi taken by Ellis to the Magdala pub may have been driven by Cussen.

-In the season 1 finale of Deadly Women, Ruth Ellis is portrayed by Carissa Singleton while murder victim David Blakely is played by Jimmy Aschner.